tk744/rubot/README.md

 - `-h`/`--help`: Prints the help screen.
 - `-c`: Prints the 54-character string representation of the cube.
-- `-g`: Displays the cube as an ANSII graphic.
+- `-d`: Draws the cube as an ANSII graphic.
 This is useful for visualizing the cube.
 - `-b`: Runs a benchmark by taking an integer argument and solving that many scrambled cubes, then prints a summary of the results.

 <!-- TODO: